-Experience legendary Route 66 behind the wheel of a comfortable motorhome on this 21-day adventure from Chicago to Los Angeles through eight states and three time zones and over 2,500 miles!
+Experience legendary Route 66 on our 21-day motorhome adventure from Chicago to Los Angeles.
+Travel through eight states, three time zones and over 2,500 miles!

-On the way we've included stays in pre-booked camp sites in convenient locations.
-This frees up your time for you to savour the journey and delight in the history, stories and the people that make America's Mother Road such a fascinating glimpse back in time.
+To make it easy, we've included stays in pre-booked camp sites in convenient locations.
+This frees up your time to savour the journey and delight in the history, stories and the people that make America's Mother Road such a fascinating glimpse back in time.

 Per person per includes: